 The town is home to a number of great restaurants, bars, and shops, but its primary attraction is as a jumping-off point to explore the outdoors.

-In the valley itself, there are plenty of biking and hiking trails, horseback riding, and you can go rafting or kayaking on the Snake River.
-Bridger-Teton National Forest is a popular place for hiking and camping, and of course, Grand Teton National Park is a huge draw.
+In the valley, there are plenty of biking and hiking trails, horseback riding, and you can go rafting or kayaking on the Snake River.
+Bridger-Teton National Forest is a popular place for hiking and camping; Grand Teton National Park is a huge draw.

 See Related: Best Things to Do in Wyoming

 35. Aspen, Colorado

 Aspen is one of the premier winter sports destinations in the world, popular with celebrities, the rich and famous (and the rest of us mere mortals as well).